 Entertainment executives, Hollywood stars and veterans kicked off Veterans' Day weekend by teaming together for a day of service with the Got Your 6 campaign and the national veterans non-profit The Mission Continues for a day of charity.

 The service project was hosted by Bad Robot Productions, NBC Universal and Creative Artists Agency (CAA) at the Globe Theater at Universal Studios Hollywood.
 Producer J.J.
-Abrams, Universal CEO and former marine Ron Meyer, Brandon Routh and Gabrielle Carteris were among Hollywood names who spent Friday morning volunteering with vets to fill more than 5,000 backpacks with food for local kids.
+Abrams, Universal president and COO (and former marine) Ron Meyer, Brandon Routh and Gabrielle Carteris were among Hollywood names who spent Friday morning volunteering with vets to fill more than 5,000 backpacks with food for local kids.
 They proceeded to distribute the packs to food-insecure children at Title 1 schools of the Los Angeles Unified School District.

 "I've always been a supporter of veterans," said actor Routh.
 "My father was in Vietnam and my grandfather served in World War II.
 I understand the need to be supportive especially of the trauma they can have, and we can only imagine what that's like being in that scenario."